Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Introduction

 The field of post-selection (or selective) inference is concerned with developing statistical methods that account for model selection in inference.
-These methods enable researchers to perform valid inference in the face of data-driven model selection.
-The field has seen much growth in recent years.
-The majority of work in selective inference is concerned with constructing confidence intervals and performing tests after model selection; see for example \citet{lee2014exact}, \citet{taylor2014exact}, \citet{benjamini2005false}, \citet{weinstein2013selection}, and \citet{rosenblatt2014selective}.
-The particular case of model selection with $\ell_1$ penalization is treated by \citet{lee2014exact} and \citet{lockhart2014significance}. \citet{fithian2014optimal} consider the general problem of testing after model selection.
-Estimation after model selection is in the focus of the work of \citet{reid2014post}, \citet{benjamini2014selective}, and \citet{routtenberg2015estimation}.
+The majority of work in selective inference is concerned with constructing confidence intervals and performing tests after model selection; see for example \citet{lee14marginal}, \citet{taylor2014exact}, \citet{benjamini2005false}, \citet{Weinstein13}, and \citet{rosenblatt2014selective}.
+The particular case of model selection with $\ell_1$ penalization is treated by \citet{Lee16} and \citet{lockhart2014significance}. \citet{Fithian15} consider the general problem of testing after model selection.
+Estimation after model selection is in the focus of the work of \citet{reid2014post}, \citet{benjamini2014selective}, and \citet{Routenberg15}.

 In order to reconcile the aforementioned impossibility results with the recent advances in post-selection inference, we must clearly define the targets of inference.